CorinaDimitriu/I-m_Something_of_a_Painter_Myself/README - Ablation Study.md

 Vanilla stable diffusion was also experienced, but the results provided by the solution above were better.

 ***
-Experiments on the literature review corresponding to the first solution: U-Net based discriminator, Top-k training, ``Better Cycles", along with the influence of various parameters:
+Experiments on the literature review corresponding to the first solution: U-Net based discriminator, Top-k training, "Better Cycles", along with the influence of various parameters:
 * batch size
 * identity loss ratio
 * cycle loss ratio